China slams US General for criticising its military build-up at Sino-India border as 'alarming' | Law-Order

 - China

-China on Thursday termed the critical remarks by a top US General on its infrastructure build-up at the Sino-India border as a ''despicable act'' and criticized the attempts of some American officials to ''add fuel to fire'', emphasizing that Beijing and New Delhi have the ''will and capability'' to properly resolve their differences through talks.
+China on Thursday termed the critical remarks by a top US General on its infrastructure build-up at the Sino-India border as ''disgraceful'' and criticised the attempts of some American officials to ''fan flames'', emphasising that Beijing and New Delhi have the ''will and capability'' to properly resolve their differences through talks.

-Chinese Foreign Ministry spokesman Zhao Lijian made the remarks during a media briefing here while replying to a question on the comments by US Army's Pacific Commanding General Charles A Flynn, who termed the situation in eastern Ladakh as ''alarming.'' ''This border issue is between China and India (and) the two sides have the will and capability to properly resolve the issue through talks,'' Zhao said.
+Chinese Foreign Ministry spokesman Zhao Lijian made the remarks during a media briefing here while replying to a question on the comments by US Army's Pacific Commanding General Charles A Flynn, who termed the situation in eastern Ladakh as ''alarming.'' ''The China-India boundary question is a matter between the two countries.
+Both sides have the will and capability of resolving the question through dialogue and consultation,'' Zhao said in updated comments posted on the Foreign Ministry website.

-Zhao said ''some US officials are trying to add fuel to the fire and pointing fingers.
-This is a despicable act.
-We hope they will do more to contribute to regional peace and stability.''
-He reiterated that the situation in eastern Ladakh where the two sides had over two-year-long military standoffs is ''stabilizing''.
+''Some US officials have pointed fingers and sought to fan the flame and drive a wedge between the two countries.
+This is disgraceful.
+We hope the US could do more things that contribute to regional peace and stability,'' he said.

+He reiterated that the situation at eastern Ladakh where the two sides had over two year-long military stand-off is ''stable''.

-''Now the situation there is stabilizing on the whole and the frontline forces from both countries have realized disengagement in most areas along the western section,'' Zhao said.
+''At present, the China-India border situation is stable in general.
+The front-line armies of the two countries have realised disengagement in most parts of the Western sector of the China-India border,'' he said.

-Gen Flynn, who is on a visit to India, said on Wednesday that some of the defense infrastructures that is being created by China near its border with India in Ladakh is ''alarming'', calling the Chinese activity in that region ''eye-opening''.
+Gen Flynn, who is on a visit to India, said on Wednesday that some of the defence infrastructure that is being created by China near its border with India in Ladakh is ''alarming'', calling the Chinese activity in that region as ''eye-opening''.

-Flagging concerns over the Chinese infra build-up, the US General also said that the ''destabilizing and corrosive'' behavior of the Chinese Communist Party (CCP) in the Indo-Pacific region is simply not helpful.
+Flagging concerns over the Chinese infra build-up, the US General also said that the ''destabilising and corrosive'' behaviour of the Chinese Communist Party (CCP) in the Indo-Pacific region is simply not helpful.

-''I think it is worthy of us working together as a counterweight to some of those corrosive and corruptive behaviors that the Chinese do,'' he told reporters.
+''I think it is worthy of us working together as a counterweight to some of those corrosive and corruptive behaviours that the Chinese do,'' he told reporters.

 The Indian and Chinese troops have been locked in a tense border standoff in eastern Ladakh since May 5, 2020, when a violent clash between the two sides erupted in the Pangong lake area.